 Total Spending and Savings

 I won’t go into all the cards’ specific details on spend requirements, but for simplicity’s sake I’ll average the spend requirements and bonuses, so we can stick with a quarterly plan.
 Doing that, these cards will require a total spend of $15,500 to earn the bonuses (an average of $3,875 per quarter), and the bonuses will be worth $1,938 in cash back.
 After the Plastiq fees, the bonuses are still worth an impressive $1,550!

-Note, these calculations were made when the Barclaycard Arrival Plus bonus was worth $588 (It’s currently valued at $483), and the Capital One Venture was valued at $460 (it’s now valued at $560) so there’s a total difference in value of $-5.
+Note, these calculations were made when the Barclaycard Arrival Plus bonus was worth $588 (this card is NO LONGER AVAILABLE, and the Capital One Venture was valued at $460 (it’s now valued at $560 including the minimum spend)

 Each quarter, you would put $2,400 worth of interest on each one and $3,900 total from your housing expenses.
 That’s enough to cover the “average” spend requirement, though in two quarters you would need a little supplementary spend to reach the bonus (depends on the card you’re working on).
 And you’d end up earning an average of $484.5 in cash back each quarter, minus 2.5 percent of $3,900 in Plastiq fees ($97.5), for a grand total of $387 each quarter in cash-back earnings.